intel/tcf/doc/09-api-http.rst

     header will return the maximum offset allowed (which matches the current size).

-    See :ref:`console reading workflows <console_reading_workflows>`
+    See :ref:`console reading workflows
-    above for how these values are used for the client to read through power cycles of the platform.
+    <http_target_console_reading_workflow>` above for how these
+    values are used for the client to read through power cycles of the platform.

 - On error, non-200 HTTP code and a JSON dictionary with diagnostics